 State-Level Action on Ocean Acidification: States Care More than You Think

-Melissa McCutcheon, Texas A&M University - Corpus Christi, Physical and Environmental Sciences, Corpus Christi, TX, United States, Sarah R Cooley, Ocean Conservancy Inc., Washington, United States and Ryan Ono, Ocean Conservancy, United States
+Melissa McCutcheon, Texas A&M University - Corpus Christi, Physical and Environmental Sciences, Corpus Christi, TX, United States, Sarah R Cooley, Ocean Conservancy Inc., Washington, DC, United States and Ryan Ono, Ocean Conservancy, United States

 Abstract: